menu

 Daggett is a tiny village located in the state of Michigan.
 With a population of 204 people and just one neighborhood, Daggett is the 644th largest community in Michigan.
 Much of the housing stock in Daggett was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Daggett, you'll notice that it is more blue-collar than most other communities in America.
-50.65% of Daggett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Daggett is generally considered to be a blue-collar town.
+50.65% of the Daggett workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Daggett is a village of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Daggett who work in healthcare (10.39%), healthcare suport services (7.79%), and personal care services (6.49%).

 Daggett is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.